 Usually, original Aussies have folded-down ears, but more importantly, they don’t seem floppy.
 If you check the above images very carefully, you can see that the ears are connected almost high on Aussie’s head.

-The shape of ears is triangular, and mostly they have rounded points.
+The shape of the ears is triangular, and mostly they have rounded points.
 But it is a kind of a controversial matter when it comes to figuring out if they have upright ears or folded ears.

 The eyes of original Aussies.